10 Must-Haves for Home Health Occupational Therapy

 As I was talking with one of my OT coworkers about her new job working as a home health OT, we quickly got on the subject of what every home health occupational therapist or COTA needs in their home health “toolbox.”

 We came up with a few of the basics, but I felt like more could be added to the list.
-So, I reached out to several Facebook Occupational Therapy groups and asked them, “What are your absolute must-haves when working as an OT or COTA in the home health setting?”
+So, I reached out to several Occupational Therapy Facebook groups, as well as a few OT forums, and asked, “What are your absolute must-haves when working as an OT or COTA in the home health setting?”